 COPPA laws are complex and fraught with issues.
 The best method for advertisers and publishers to remain within the letter of the law is to partner with advertising buying firms that are experts in childrens’ online safety laws.

 Domain spoofing occurs sometimes as well, which can slip through the cracks with programmatic.
-Therefore, it is important for publishers and advertisers to work with kidSAFE-certified companies to make sure that everyone follows the rules.
+It is important for publishers and advertisers to work with kidSAFE-certified companies, ensuring that everyone follows the rules.

 The kidSAFE Seal Program ensures that children-friendly websites and related technologies are regulated for COPPA compliancy and no laws are broken, even if done unintentionally.